• Skip to primary navigation

 How to Poach Chicken Breasts

 Are you looking for a healthier way to cook chicken breasts?
-Forget the grill, use your skillet to poach it for a low-carb dinner with chicken breasts that cooks up silky, tender, and flavorful.
+Forget the grill--use your skillet!
+Learn how to poach chicken breasts for a low-carb dinner with chicken breasts that cooks up silky, tender, and flavorful.

 If you enjoy this easy recipe, you will love this creamy lemon chicken or our Asian thighs.